-Remaking selves: Narratives of young Muslim women in Mumbai (completed)
+Remaking selves: narratives of young Muslim women in Mumbai

-At the institute Sana Ghazi aims to study young Muslim women in Mumbai.
-She aims to deconstruct the inherent categories of “young, urban Muslim women”, through their agency.
-The project will document and analyse female young Muslim narratives while delimiting the focus geographically to Mumbai.
-With an emphasis on the nuances of their Muslimness, the study will focus on their artistic expressions, its hybridity and enablement, and the demonstration of their plurality through ‚alternate culture‘.
-The project aims to open up a discussion on their individual negotiations in overlapping yet distinct spaces in terms of ‘being’ and ‘doing’, without necessarily establishing a dichotomous relationship between the two.
-The objective, broadly, is to explore how negotiations in diverse spaces observed in, for instance, writing, art, cinema or the underground music scene - which may largely be understood as ‘invisible’ or ‘hidden’ - are shaping multiple strands of their identity.
+At the Institute, Sana Ghazi aimed to study young Muslim women in Mumbai.
+She intended to deconstruct the inherent categories of “young, urban Muslim women”, through their agency.
+The project documented and analyzed female young Muslim narratives, while delimiting the focus geographically to Mumbai.
+With an emphasis on the nuances of their Muslimness, the study focused on their artistic expression, its hybridity and enablement, and the demonstration of their plurality through ‚alternate culture‘.
+The project opened-up a discussion on their individual negotiations in overlapping, yet distinct, spaces in terms of ‘being’ and ‘doing’, without necessarily establishing a dichotomous relationship between the two.
+The objective, broadly, was to explore how negotiations in diverse spaces observed in, for instance, writing, art, cinema or the underground music scene - which may largely be understood as ‘invisible’ or ‘hidden’ - are shaping multiple strands of their identity.